 - You hear the sound of popping or snapping in your ankle when moving around.

-- You have problems that are created by extending onto tippy toes or climbing stairs at any time.
+- Problems arise when extending onto tippy toes or climbing stairs at any time.

 - You have increased swelling at the back of your leg or ankle by causes undetermined.